I’ve just entered my second Summer as a Triumph Bobber owner. It’s been a great year and I’ve really enjoyed being back in the saddle.

 - Brake fluid reservoir cap

-- Removed the chain guard
+- Removed the chain guard (I’ve since put this back on)

 There are now several aftermarket exhausts available for the Triumph Bobber.
 I’ve as yet seen nothing that made me want to rip off the stock exhaust and hand over around a grand.